 Literacy and numeracy are key to our daily teaching and these subjects are taught following the National Curriculum with links made to the class topic where appropriate.
 It is crucial that our children are given every opportunity to reach their full potential in these areas.
 The National Curriculum is laid out with targets for each year group and, whilst we work to these yearly targets, teaching and learning is planned to enable each child to work at their own level whether it is working towards these targets or above.
 We aim for good progress and the best possible attainment for each child.

 Numeracy is taught daily.
 Each year group is taught the skills and knowledge they need to acquire.
 Maths skills are consolidated using problem solving and puzzle solving activities.
 Children who are very competent at age-related activities will be challenged with further skills and knowledge and application of these skills and knowledge.

 The Christian ethos is very strong and very valued in our school.
 We mark the church’s liturgical year by celebrations such as the Christmas nativity play, pancake races and celebrating harvest.
 In RE, Christianity is the main religion studied with an alternative religion studied and compared to Christianity each year.
 Other faiths studied are Judaism, Hinduism, Sikhism, Buddhism and Islam.
 Our programme of study covers a range of religious questions, knowledge based learning and is often linked to art and craft, drama or ICT.

-The full primary curriculum is available on the following link:
+The full primary National Curriculum is available on the following link: